 I know a believer who has a black belt in karate.
-One Sunday a friend playfully came up behind and poked him on the sides of his waist.
-Being taken by surprise, the believer, like lightening, brought his elbows in tight, trapping the prankster’s hands while reflexively snapping his head back in a reverse “head-butt.”
-Swiftly, he spun around almost “chopping” his surprised friend on the neck!
+One Sunday a friend playfully came up behind him and poked him on the sides of his waist.
+Being taken by surprise, the believer, like lightning, brought his elbows in tight, trapping the prankster’s hands while reflexively snapping his head back in a reverse “head-butt.”
+Swiftly, he spun around, almost “chopping” his surprised friend on the neck!
 Our convictions are revealed by our spiritual reflexes.
 There is an urgency in the kingdom of God, and vision is not wasted on the double-minded.

 Godly Vision Requires Relevancy and Adaptability

-One church, in wanting to effectively reach young adults, started a ‘Saturday Night Live’ outreach in the church basement, complete with drama, up-beat music, and a gospel presentation.
+One church, in wanting to effectively reach young adults, started a “Saturday Night Live” outreach in the church basement, complete with drama, upbeat music, and a gospel presentation.
 Others have effectively used a home Bible study.

 Godly Vision Requires the Message of Repentance and Faith

-The late, infamous communist leader of China, Mao Tse-Tung, spoke of ‘continual revolution’ as the key to his political philosophy.
+The late, infamous communist leader of China, Mao Tse-Tung, spoke of “continual revolution” as the key to his political philosophy.
 As members of God’s kingdom, we need to be in continual revolt against the natural bent of our hearts.
 This is revitalizing in the Christian life.
-Daily confessing our sins to the Vision-Giver, daily offering our bodies as living sacrifices (Rom.
+Daily confessing our sins to the Vision Giver, daily offering our bodies as living sacrifices (Rom.
 12:1), reckoning ourselves to be dead to sin (Rom.
 6:11).

 Why do we need this continuous revolution in our lives?
-Because our message can become stagnate, old.
+Because our message can become stagnant, old.
 Our testimonies easily degenerate into historical background, rather than a living, dynamic story that attracts people to the Savior.